TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots: Methods

 \textbf{\method{} improves the performance of ROI-level assessment with reasoning ability.} The increasing complexity of histopathology image analysis presents significant challenges for developing expert-level VLMs.
 One particularly demanding setting is Pathology VQA, which requires models to correctly respond to questions grounded in histopathology images.
 Unlike traditional classification tasks (e.g., disease-state classification or cancer cell identification), Pathology VQA involves a broader and more complex range of scenarios \cite{he2020pathological} and demands higher accuracy in answer production.
 To evaluate model performances under this setting, we employ the recently published PathMMU dataset, which includes VQA pairs spanning five categories, ranging from expert-annotated questions to images from social media.
 Importantly, PathMMU is excluded from the training data of all evaluated models to ensure fairness.
 Reflecting the real-world requirements faced by pathologists, we emphasize the need for high-quality, fine-grained answers that integrate multimodal information and contribute meaningfully at the clinical level.
-Our baseline comparisons encompass (1) general-domain VLMs, including Qwen2.5VL-3B, Qwen2.5VL-7B \cite{team2024qwen2}, and InternVL3-8B \cite{zhu2025internvl3}; (2) medical-domain VLMs, including MedGemma-4B \cite{sellergren2025medgemma} and MedVLThinker-7B \cite{huang2025medvlthinker}; (3) pathology-specific VLMs, including PathGen-LLaVA-13B \cite{sunpathgen} and Patho-R1-7B \cite{zhang2025patho}; and (4) a random-answer baseline.
+Our baseline comparisons encompass (1) general-domain VLMs, including o4-mini, GPT-4o \cite{hurst2024gpt}, Qwen2.5VL-3B, Qwen2.5VL-7B \cite{team2024qwen2}, and InternVL3-8B \cite{zhu2025internvl3}; (2) medical-domain VLMs, including MedGemma-4B \cite{sellergren2025medgemma} and MedVLThinker-7B \cite{huang2025medvlthinker}; (3) pathology-specific VLMs, including PathGen-LLaVA-13B \cite{sunpathgen} and Patho-R1-7B \cite{zhang2025patho}; and (4) a random-answer baseline.
 Model performance is assessed by computing accuracy relative to expert-generated answers within PathMMU, enabling a rigorous and fair benchmarking analysis.
+The comparison of sample size used for training and testing is shown in Extended Data Table \ref{suptab: samplesize}, and we can see that the number of images used in testing is large enough to support a general conclusion.